dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 ```

-In this case, the view would be rendered by using the `h:dataTable` component, with the help of a **backing bean** called `productListController`, which would generate the HTML response for the requester.
-After rendering the webpage, JSF would retain the state of the view in the server-side to allow future interaction.
+In this case, the view would be rendered by using the `h:dataTable` component, with the help of a **backing bean** called `productListController`, which would generate the *HTML* response for the requester.
+After rendering the webpage, *JSF* would retain the state of the view in the server-side to allow future interaction.

 ## Integrating JSF with Spring Boot

 For starters, we will fork and clone the [GitHub repo](https://github.com/auth0-blog/spring-boot-faces) specially created for this article.
 We could also use the [Spring Initilizr](http://start.spring.io/) webpage, which is easy and intuitive.
-But, as the application that we will build will have some other dependencies (like HSQLDB and Flywya), it will be easier to start with the fork.
+But, as the application that we will build will have some other dependencies (like *HSQLDB* and *Flyway*), it will be easier to start with the fork.

 ### JSF Dependencies

-After forking the repository, let's open our preferred IDE (Eclipse, IntelliJ IDEA, Netbeans, etc) and import the initial project as a [Maven project](https://maven.apache.org/).
-Having the application properly imported on our IDE, the first thing we will do is to add a few dependencies.
+After forking the repository, let's open our preferred *IDE* (Eclipse, IntelliJ IDEA, Netbeans, etc) and import the initial project as a [Maven project](https://maven.apache.org/).
+Having the application properly imported on our *IDE*, the first thing we will do is to add a few dependencies.
 Let's open the `pom.xml` file and add the following elements nested in the `<dependecies/>` element:

 ```xml
 <dependency>